mgnsk/balafon/README.md

     help        Help about any command
     lint        Lint a file
     list        List available MIDI output ports
-    play        Play a file
+    load        Load a file and continue in a gong shell play        Play a file

   Flags: